Going on a West Virginia road trip? In this guide we’re sharing a West Virginia road trip itinerary, plus where to stay, when to visit, and more!

 This campsite has 40 private campsites, each with a picnic table and elevated tent platform, which cost $30/night if you are not an American Alpine Club member.
 They also offer communal campsites, which are in an open area, for $12/night for non members.
 The campground has coin operated showers, communal fire rings, communal grills, and a climbing wall!

-Bungalow on Wiseman: This is a super cute 3 bedroom, 2 bathroom house that is walkable to downtown Fayetteville.
+Perfect Basecamp: This is a super cute 3 bedroom, 3 bathroom historic home in downtown Fayetteville.

 7 Day West Virginia Road Trip Itinerary